instructure/common_cartridge/README.md

 ## Usage

-CommonCartridge transforms the XML contained in a Common Cartridge zip file into a nested object representation.
+common_cartridge transforms the XML contained in a Common Cartridge zip file into a nested object representation.

 ``` ruby
 require 'common_cartridge'